XiansAiPlatform/XiansAi.PublicDocs/docs/2-agent-communication/3-handoffs.md

 ## Best Practices

 1. **Clear Handoff Triggers**: Implement clear conditions for when a handoff should occur
+2. **Silent Handoffs**: Always set `_messageThread.SkipResponse = true` when performing handoffs to prevent the current agent from sending a response after the handoff.
+See [Skipping Semantic Kernel Response](5-skip-llm-response.md#1-silent-handoffs) for detailed examples.
-2. **User Consent**: Consider asking for user confirmation before performing a handoff
+3. **User Consent**: Consider asking for user confirmation before performing a handoff